 7 Rules for Happiness Japanese Style

-Update April 29, 2012: this morning I'm contemplating the need for rest and rejuvination in the midst of life's adventures.
+This morning I'm contemplating the need for rest and rejuvination in the midst of life's adventures.
 My meditation brought to mind my friend Fukiko, a brave and courageous breast cancer survivor.
 So I thought now might be a good time to once again share this beautiful video I made with her when I stayed in her peaceful home near Kyoto almost four years ago.
 The simplicity in which she lives and hosts others is so inspirational....

 During my amazing trip to Japan in November 2008, I had the incredible good fortune of staying with Fukiko Yuki Teramachi in her traditional Japanese home, which she operates as a guesthouse.